kirsten-hugh/portfolio/README.md

 ### NY Mets Analysis and Visualizations
 - I completed this as an exploratory Python project Feb 2024.
-- To view more visualizations from this project, the .ipynb file can be found in my NY Mets Project GitHub folder.
+- To view more visualizations from this project, the .ipynb file can be found in my
+## <a href="https://github.com/kirsten-hugh/portfolio/tree/main/NY_Mets_Project"> NY Mets Project GitHub folder.</a>

 #### Objective: